 The curved shape of The Swan represents a key component of Arne Jacobsen’s interior design concept for the lobby and lounge area of the Royal Hotel Copenhagen.
-As with the Egg Chair Jacobsen created for the hotel the Swan Chair is an object without straight lines.
+As with The Egg Chair Jacobsen created for the hotel, The Swan is an object without straight lines.

 More about 'Fritz Hansen' in our blog